Kids' and Teen College

 Children in the Sports, Survival and

-Summer Youth Camp should bring the following items to camp everyday: bathing suit, towel, plastic bag (for wet clothing), and a water bottle.
+Summer Youth Camp should bring the following items to camp everyday: bathing suit, towel, plastic bag (for wet clothing), and a water bottle, lunch and snacks.
 Sunscreen should be applied at home prior to camp arrival OR must be applied by the child as our policy restricts our staff from applying sunscreen.
 All belongings should be labeled.
 Most importantly bring a smile and a happy attitude.

 In accordance with Maryland law, please complete the Student Health History Form